Perrell-object/plurality-cs50/README.md

 ### Description

-Create a program that simulate a plurality vote election
+Create a program that simulates a plurality vote election
 ### How to use

 RUN plurality Alice Bob_